STnobile/TIK-TAK-TOE/README.md

 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.

  # Credit
  * I took ispiration from the CI Love Math Project.
- * I watched plenty of video on youtube for get some inspiration like video of javascritps project, that helped me to create the tic tac toe game.
+ * I watched plenty of videos on youtube to get some inspiration of javascritps project, that helped me to create the Tic Tac oe game.

- # Implement Minimax algorithm
+ ## Implement Minimax algorithm
    A minimax algorithm is a recursive program written to find the best gameplay that minimizes any tendency to lose a game while maximizing any opportunity to win the game